janegca/fem-challenges/02-faq-card/faq-card-review.md

 ### How to handle layer graphic and offset?

-- setup a `div` and load them as background graphics
+- setup a `div` and load them as image and background graphics
 - position the `div` with respect to the FAQ

 ### How to build the FAQ Component?